DD2480-Group17/assignment4/README.md

 to be executed from CMD. gradlew, gradlew jar game, without jar bug's appeared in the game.

 `George`:

 About 4-5 hours.
 The following was tried:
 * First [SirixDB project](https://github.com/sirixdb/sirix) was tried.
-I installed Docker and gradle on linux VM on my computer (I have Windows) and tried to run the docker image of `SirixDB project`.
+I installed Docker, gradle and Java JDK 13 on linux VM on my computer (I have Windows) and tried to run the docker image of `SirixDB project`.
 However, it did not succeed.
 This needed reading about docker and gradle before actually doing the installation steps.

 * Second, [Terasology project](https://github.com/MovingBlocks/Terasology) was tried.
 We had problems with this project as well in lab 3.
 There was some documentation missing in the README.me of the [Terasology project](https://github.com/MovingBlocks/Terasology) about running `gradlew jar` before running `gradlew game`, which lead to problems.
 Also, there was no success in trying to run the game fully from Intellij.
 It could only run fully from the terminal.
 Intellij could only be used for debugging purposes.
 Discovering `gradlew jar` and knowing the exact order of running `gradlew` commands took some time.